-After the closing of the Sadovs'kyi Theater, she performed with the L'viv Ukrainian Discourse Theater (Театр Української Бесіди), as well as in Uzhhorod and Prague, where she joined the Ukrainian National Chorus under Oleksandr Koshyts'.
-She arrived with the Chorus in the United States in 1922 and toured with them until 1924.
+After the closing of the Sadovs'kyi Theater, she performed with the L'viv Ukrainian Discourse Theater (Театр Української Бесіди), as well as in Uzhhorod and Prague, where she joined the Ukrainian National Chorus under the direction of Oleksandr Koshyts'.
+She traveled with the Chorus to the United States in 1922 and toured with them until 1924.

 In 1931, she joined violinist Roman Prydatkevych and pianist Alisa Korchak to form the "Ukrainian Trio" in New York City.
-She also returned to theatrical work, directing a production of the opera "Kateryna" by Mykola Arkas in 1932.
-She performed the vocal part of the title character in V. Avramenko's 1938 film "Marusia" (though the on-screen role was performed by Stephania Melnyk).
+She also returned to stage work, directing a production of the opera "Kateryna" by Mykola Arkas in 1932.
+She sang the vocal part of the title character in V. Avramenko's 1938 film "Marusia" (though the on-screen role was performed by a much younger actress).

 She died in 1972 after being struck by a taxi on the way to visit her sick husband in the hospital.